Ifrit-Fire/Custom-Indexes/README.md

 ## Running

-1. Run `build.sh` to setup the virtual environment.
+1. Run `build.sh` to setup the virtual environment with installed dependencies.
 2. Then run `main.py` to build the latest index outputs.
 3. Built indexes are placed in `/indexes`